21steve/LLM/task2/README.md

 The functions of the query class i.e risk and activity functions are passed through the decorator to check the validity of the token before making a request.

 The queries.py file holds the query string and variable value that is passed as a payload to the graphql endpoint.

+Activities.json and Risk.json are the json response ofactivity within a timeframe and polygon and risk respectively.